 - Geomorphology (drainage systems in SA, fluvial processes, catchment & river management)

 - Rural & Urban Settlement (types of settlements, urban hierarchies, urban structure & growth)

 - Economic Geography of SA (structure of the economy, agriculture, mining, industrial development, informal sector)

 - Mapwork Skills & Application (extension of Forms 4 & 5 curricula)

-Geography, as a subject, is very up to date and relevant, so the boys are able to identify with the concepts they are learning about in the classroom as they can relate them to their own experience.
+Geography is very up to date and relevant so boys may identify with the concepts which they are learning about in the classroom as they relate them to their experience.
 The integration of technology into the subject has made learning more immediate and meaningful.
 The subject has an academic and a practical orientation.
-It is a learning subject, as it content and skill based.
-It provides an opportunity to explore and investigate.
+It is a learning subject as it content and skill based.
+It provides an opportunity to explore & investigate,

 Highlights of the course

 In Form 4, boys particularly enjoy studying the geology of the Pietermaritzburg area.

 In Form 5, they find the analysis of soil from their homes especially interesting.
 Recently they have studied the application of appropriate technology in rural Nepal and its relevance to South African rural areas.

 In Form 6 the Geographers respond to the study of a local river system and the effect humans are having on it.